roaldnefs/awesome-prometheus/README.md

 ## Tutorials
 - [Kubernetes monitoring with Prometheus, the ultimate guide](https://sysdig.com/blog/kubernetes-monitoring-prometheus/) - Kubernetes monitoring with Prometheus, the ultimate guide by Mateo Burillo.
-- [How To Install Prometheus using Docker on CentOS 7](https://www.digitalocean.com/community/tutorials/how-to-install-prometheus-using-docker-on-centos-7) - Walkthough on how to install Prometheus on CentOS 7.
+- [How To Install Prometheus using Docker on CentOS 7](https://www.digitalocean.com/community/tutorials/how-to-install-prometheus-using-docker-on-centos-7) - Walkthrough on how to install Prometheus on CentOS 7.
-- [How to Use Prometheus to Monitor Your CentOS 7 Server](https://www.digitalocean.com/community/tutorials/how-to-use-prometheus-to-monitor-your-centos-7-server) - Walkthough on how to monitor a CentOS 7 server using Prometheus.
+- [How to Use Prometheus to Monitor Your CentOS 7 Server](https://www.digitalocean.com/community/tutorials/how-to-use-prometheus-to-monitor-your-centos-7-server) - Walkthrough on how to monitor a CentOS 7 server using Prometheus.
 - [How To Add a Prometheus Dashboard to Grafana](https://www.digitalocean.com/community/tutorials/how-to-add-a-prometheus-dashboard-to-grafana) - Walkthrough on how to add a Prometheus dashboard to Grafana.
 - [Instructions and example code for a Prometheus workshop](https://github.com/juliusv/prometheus_workshop) - Instructions and example code for a Prometheus workshop by Julius Volz.
 - [Checking if SSH is responding with Prometheus](https://www.robustperception.io/checking-if-ssh-is-responding-with-prometheus/) - Walkthrough on how to use the Blackbox Exporter to check if SSH is responding by Brian Brazil.